The Glossary – Mindfulness and Meditation Terminology

-Welcome to our informal glossary defining some of the terms used in the research featured on this website.
+Welcome to the glossary, which defines some of the terms used in the research featured on this website.
+If you’re looking for the categorisation of the 100 most popular meditation methods, follow this link.

 Contemplative science is a broad interdisciplinary area encompassing contemporary and traditional forms of meditation, including mindfulness.
-Some of the terms used in the scientific study of meditation can be confusing (even for meditation scientists).
-This short glossary offers definitions for some of this blog’s most commonly used terms.
+Some terms used in the scientific study of meditation can be confusing (even for meditation scientists).
+This brief glossary provides definitions for some of the blog’s most frequently used terms.
 There is rarely universal agreement among scientists regarding complex human behaviour; whilst we attempt to provide a balanced view, alternative definitions may be available.
-New science is published all the time, and research can become dated overnight.
+New scientific findings are published all the time, and research can become outdated overnight.

 If you can suggest any changes or improvements, we’d welcome your thoughts.